Arlodotexe/strix-music/docs/app/add-music-source.md

     }
 ```

-In `StrixMusic.Controls.Settings.MusicSources.ConnectNew.ConnectNewMusicSource.SelectMusicSource`, redirect the provided `AvailableMusicSource` to this page:
+In `StrixMusic.Controls.Settings.MusicSources.ConnectNew.ConnectNewMusicSource.SelectMusicSource`, redirect the provided `AvailableMusicSource` to your page.

 For our example, we're adding the highlighted line:

 ![](../assets/app/add-music-source/select-music-source.png)

 ## Create and link the "Options" control
-TODO
+This is not yet implemented.
+When we add a music source that needs to provide a user with options after the first setup, we'll document the process.

+## Wrapping up

+If all of the above is done, users should be able to set up and use the newly added music source in the Strix Music App.